 “People want to be happy, and all the other things they want are typically meant to be means to that end.
 Even when people forgo happiness in the moment–by dieting when they could be eating, or working late when they could be sleeping–they are usually doing so in order to increase its future yield.”

 “For two thousand years philosophers have felt compelled to identify happiness with virtue because that is the sort of happiness they think we ought to want.
 And maybe they’re right.
 But if living one’s life virtuously is a cause of happiness, it is not happiness itself, and it does us no good to obfuscate a discussion by calling both the cause and the consequence by the same name.”

 Read this book to understand the science of happiness.
 I highly recommend it to those who want to look at happiness and emotions more objectively.

 “Habits are powerful, but delicate.
 They can emerge outside our consciousness or can be deliberately designed.
 They often occur without our permission but can be reshaped by fiddling with their parts.
 They shape our lives far more than we realize — they are so strong, in fact, that they cause our brains to cling to them at the exclusion of all else, including common sense.”

 “Cravings are what drive habits.
 And figuring out how to spark a craving makes creating a new habit easier.
 Every night, millions of people scrub their teeth in order to get a tingling feeling; every morning, millions put on their jogging shoes to capture an endorphin rush they’ve learned to crave.”

-Power of Habits is one of the most life changing books.
+The Power of Habit has been one of the most life-changing books (for me, at least).
 Even though we all talk about the importance of habits all the time, Charles Duhigg holds our finger and takes us on that journey where we clearly see why we do what we do, how much we decide on a daily basis, and how habits can automate our day.

 Once you read this book, the realization of the power of habits will overwhelm you.